PacificBiosciences/pbmm2/README.md

 with suffix `.ref.collapsed.fasta`.
 In addition, each read is collapsed before alignment.
 This mode cannot be combined with `.mmi` input.

+## Known issues
+Due to multithreading the ouput alignment ordering can differ between multiple runs with the same input parameters.
+The same can occur even with option `--sort` for records that align to the same target sequence, the same position within that target, and in the same orientation, which are the only fields that `samtools sort` uses.

 ## Full Changelog

  * **1.10.0**: